Abu-Sesay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-To display the content of the file etc/passwd.
+To display the content of the files etc/passwd and /etc/hosts.